 By Peter Chawaga

-To read more about how wastewater treatment operations contribute to source water issues, visit Water Online’s Source Water Contamination Solutions Center.
+To read more about how wastewater treatment operations respond to federal rules, visit Water Online’s Wastewater Regulations And Legislation Solutions Center.

 Article Source: https://www.wateronline.com/doc/as-u-s-epa-s-influence-dwindles-major-chemical-producer-fights-against-contamination-limits-0001?vm_tId=2439887&vm_nId=74467&user=b6002dbb-8670-42ac-b668-6e6a34b3e4d7&gdpr=0&vm_alias=As%20U.S.%20EPA%26amp;%238217;s%20Influence%20Dwindles,%20Major%20Chemical%20Producer%20Fights%20Against%20Contamination%20Limits&utm_source=mkt_WOL&utm_medium=email&utm_campaign=WOL_08-02-2022&utm_term=b6002dbb-8670-42ac-b668-6e6a34b3e4d7&utm_content=As%20U.S.%20EPA%26amp;%238217;s%20Influence%20Dwindles,%20Major%20Chemical%20Producer%20Fights%20Against%20Contamination%20Limits&mkt_tok=MDc1LU5WQy0wODYAAAGF_QaZsg94FEBLcL58Fm5GuYLr7Geu86mtWzyRA2vC_Ls7ANypBBMFFL6yj6f8YVzgMaiyGgfRknaEELiGBn_yuqrINs4tiBk8U3rJMpuVzRmR